axanthos/orange3-textable/docs/doc/text_field.rst

 Secondarily, **Text Field** can be used to manually edit a previously imported string.

-The interface of the widget is divided in three zones (see :ref:`figure 1
+The interface of the widget is divided in two zones (see :ref:`figure 1
 <text_field_fig1>` below).
 The upper part is a text field editable by the
 user.
 The standard editing functions (copy, paste, cancel, etc.) are accessible through a right-click on the field.